aspose-total/Aspose.Total-Products/total/en/cpp/conversion/txt-to-powerpoint/_index.md

               <ul>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">
                       <div>
-                          <span itemprop="name"><b>How can I convert TXT to POWERPOINT Online?</b></span>
+                          <span itemprop="name"><b>How can I convert TXT to PowerPoint Online?</b></span>
                       </div>
                       <div itemscope="" itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
                           <span itemprop="text">You can find the online app for TXT conversion above.
 To start the conversion process, you can add the TXT file either by dragging and dropping it or by clicking inside the white area to import the document.
 Once you have added the file, you can simply click the "Convert" button.
-After the TXT to POWERPOINT conversion is completed, you can download your converted file with just one click.</span>
+After the TXT to PowerPoint conversion is completed, you can download your converted file with just one click.</span>
                       </div>
                   </li>
                   <li itemscope="" itemprop="mainEntity" itemtype="https://schema.org/Question">